Specific Garden Types & Locations (01)

 This short but sweet site features information on "perfect African violets" and "spring-flowering bulbs".
 Learn how to buy, plant and grow spring flowering-bulbs.

 Water is very important in a vegetable garden, especially when it makes up 80-90 percent of the vegetable's "fresh weight".
 This site offers tips such as suggesting the use of an inch of water per week in the summer.
 Water can either be provide via the garden hose or by Mother Nature.
 Water affects fruit size, yield, and quality, so refer to this site to make sure you are watering your vegetable garden correctly.
-This site also features Green Nature photography, travel information and even clip art.
+This site provides information in the form of nine tips.